AokiApp/reark/docs/faq.md

 - Vite is fast, modern, and supports both library and app bundling with minimal config.

-## Why pnpm and Turborepo?
+## Why npm and Turborepo?

-- pnpm is efficient and strict for monorepos.
-Turborepo orchestrates tasks and caching.
+- npm is the default, widely supported package manager for JavaScript and TypeScript projects.
+Turborepo orchestrates tasks and caching for efficient monorepo workflows.

 ## How do I add a new package?